alexismreyes/ecommerce/README.md

 ***

 ### Current features:
-The current project creates 3 different containers, one for the frontend part using react, one for the backend developed in Springboot and another container for the MySQL database.
+The current project creates 3 different containers (microservices), one for the frontend part using react, one for the backend developed in Springboot and another container for the MySQL database.

 Working actually:
 	***-3 endpoints at the backend (category, category/id, products)***